Skip to content

 What This Demo Is

-• A faithful TypeScript port of ePrint 2024/1306 parameters and algorithms
+• A faithful-but-simplified TypeScript implementation of the ePrint 2024/1306 ideas

-• Full KEM round-trip: KeyGen → Encaps → Decaps with implicit rejection
+• A genuine KEM round-trip: KeyGen → Encaps → Decaps with a real FO re-encryption check and implicit rejection

-• BW₃₂ lattice coding with measurable error-correction radius
+• BW₃₂-style lattice coding with measurable error-correction radius

 What This Demo Is Not